Bachelor of Arts in

 - Learn directly from the staff.
 Learning new skills is essential for effective cross-cultural work in the future.
 By serving in various areas of the ministry you will develop a new and diverse set of skills.
 The staff at BGU will work with you in training and developing you as a person.

 Your practical training program work assignment is based on personal interviews, past experience, preference, and the needs of the organization.
-Departments in Bethany International that students have served in the past include:
+Departments students have served in the past include:

 Learn how to comfortably move between two different cultures quickly through a combination of formal training, experience, interaction, and practical ministry application.
 Through the Global Internship, you will observe and engage in missionary life firsthand to apply the knowledge you gained in the classroom.